WELCOME TO

 which present their bloom just atop the wide, lush, blue-green foliage.
 The

-color is a very clean black-red without any of the undesireable oranginess
+color is a very clean black-red without any of the

-that one so often associates with many cultivars.
-The substance is heavy
+undesireable oranginess that one so often associates with many cultivars.

-and the throat is a very strong green, with bold chartreuse chevrons
+The substance is heavy and the throat is a very

-extending up onto the sepals.
-The petals, most pleasingly, have as much
+The petals, most pleasingly, have as much ruffling as we have seen on any

-ruffling as we have seen on any black to date.
-In addition, there is often
+black to date.
+In addition, there is often a fine white edge on the petals.

-midseason and extends well through late season, making it the latest
+late season, making it the latest blooming black we have encountered.
+It

-blooming black we have encountered.
-It establishes readily and increases well,
+establishes readily and increases well, forming a compact, free-blooming

-forming a compact, free-blooming clump.
-Its offspring are showing some
+clump.
+Its offspring are showing some exciting advancements in both color

 Price: $10.00